“What place is this?” asked Jacques Cartier.

 “Kanata,” was the reply from two youth.

 A mistake in translation and the name of a village became the name of a nation.

-The two youths, while aboard French explorer Cartier’s ship during a 1535 voyage on the St. Lawrence River, had referred to the village of Stadacona as “Kanata.”
+The two native youths, while abroad in French explorer Cartier’s vessel during a 1535 voyage on St. Lawrence River, had referred to the village of Stadacona as “Kanata.”

 Domayaga and Taignoagny, the sons of Donnacona, the village chief, were directing Cartier to the Island of Anticosti when Cartier heard the name for the first time.
-Not quite understanding the true meaning of the word, Cartier believed that Kanata — Canada as he heard it — was the word for all the lands that Donnacona ruled, not just his village.
+Not quite understanding the true meaning of the word, Cartier believed that Kanata — Canada as he heard it — was the word for all the lands that Donnacona ruled.

-Perhaps, it was appropriate that the confusion of a name for a village came to imply a vast expanse of land.
+Perhaps it was appropriate that the confusion of a name for village came to imply a vast expanse of land.
 After all, what is a nation but a village, an intimate place where people share common aspirations and learn to live together despite their differences.

-The national “village” of Canada was founded by the Fathers of Confederation on July 1, 1867, under the premise of “peace, order and good government,” a term that implies how essential it is for all to co-exist in harmony within a village.
+The village of Canada was founded on July 1, 1867, under the premise of “peace, order and good government,” a term that implies how essential it is for all to co-exist in harmony within a village.

-Prime Minister Sir John A. Macdonald called Canada “an experiment we are trying.”
+Prime Minister Sir John A. Macdonald, the nation’s first, called Canada “an experiment we are trying.”